https://alliedhealth.ouhsc.edu/Prospective-Students Parent Page: Prospective Students id: 5462 Active Page: Doctor of Physical Therapy (DPT) id:5557

 Hartley Bowman

 “I chose the University of Oklahoma Health Sciences Center Department of Rehabilitation Sciences because I wanted a program where I could be challenged to grow not only as a student but as a person and future clinician.
 I was so excited by all the opportunities offered here!
-The Department has a wonderful, diverse group of students, faculty, and staff from all walks of life.
+The Department has a wonderful, group of students, faculty, and staff from all walks of life.
 I love learning from their experiences and gaining knowledge to incorporate into my future clinical practice.
 Our faculty have a true passion for education and student learning.
-They are knowledgeable in their fields and instill confidence within students who are just starting out.
+They are knowledgeable in their fields and instill confidence in students who are just starting out.
 I feel that my program has many who are ‘practicing at the top’ of their license.”

 Hartley Bowman – Physical Therapy Class of 2022, Tulsa Campus, Albert Schweitzer Fellow